NicholasGill/NGFetchReceiptProcessor/README.Docker.md

 ### Building and running your application

 When you're ready, start your application by running:
-`docker compose up --build`.
+`sudo docker compose up --build`.

-Your application will be available at http://localhost:8000.
+Your application will be available at http://localhost:8080.

 ### Deploying your application to the cloud